 Everybody loves an underdog story like this – it is a great sporting memory.
 It’s one entrepreneurs and business owners might understand more than most because they’ve decided to get in the metaphorical ‘business ring’ and take on the critics.

-If you’re one of those business owners that have bravely climbed into the ring and taken on the challenge of running your own business, here are a few things Dempsey’s victory can teach you.
+If you’re one of those small business owners that have bravely climbed into the ring and taken on the challenge of running your own business, here are a few things Dempsey’s victory can teach you.

 According to boxing experts, what made Dempsey different to Willard was a fresh approach to boxing style and technique.
 He was fast on his feet, kept his head tucked away and pounced around his opponent – moving fast and jabbing quickly.
 Willard on the other hand was what we’d call ‘old school’.
 He stood straight and tall, moved slowly and relied on his advantage in height and weight.

 However, Dempsey’s agility and adaptability gave him the biggest upper hand.
 He kept moving, he hustled, got the job done and pivoted as needed.
 As any entrepreneur worth their salt will know, change happens quickly in a business and you have to be able to adapt and move quickly in order to make opportunities for yourself.
 If you rest on your laurels you’ve lost the fight.
 As long as you’re hustling you’re heading in the right direction.

 The fight isn’t only won in the ring

 Jack Dempsey was familiar with hard work and hard labour as a man.
 And when it came to training he honed his body with countless hours of gymnasium training, sparring and skipping.
 He prepared himself for the demands of the sport.
 Dempsey knew preparation outside of the ring was what helped win fights.